vtaymany/UCLA-LA-FSF-PT-09-2020-U-C-/README.md

 #### Main

-This is where Van Taymany will turn in homework assignments and progress through the course.
+This is where Van Taymany will track his progress and turn in assignments throughout the course.

 #### Secondary